Total Live Articles: 442

 Offer skin care advice:

-• Non-alkaline (pH neutral / slightly acidic) synthetic detergent cleansing product BD
+• Non-alkaline (pH neutral / slightly acidic) synthetic detergent cleansing product twice daily

 • Remove makeup at the end of the day

-• Avoid oil-based and comedogenic skin care products and sunscreens
+• Oil-based and comedogenic skin care products and sunscreens

-• Avoid picking and scratching acne lesions (↑ risk of scarring)
+• Picking and scratching acne lesions (↑ risk of scarring)

-Although not explicitly stated in the guidelines, the following principles are important for answering exam questions and reflect clinical practice:
+Although not explicitly stated in the guidelines, these principles are useful for exam questions and broadly reflect clinical practice.

 • Mild to moderate acne